stevearc/aerial.nvim/README.md

     -- Set to false to not update the symbols when there are LSP errors update_when_errors = true,

-    -- A list of all symbols to display.
-Set to false to display all symbols. filter_kind = {
-      "Class",
-      "Constructor",
-      "Enum",
-      "Function",
-      "Interface",
-      "Method",
-      "Struct",
-    },
   },

   treesitter = {